We’re only getting started, Ssimbwa roars after Gor win - Capital Sports

-NAIROBI, Kenya, Jun 19 – Sofapaka head coach Sam Ssimbwa has warned that the 2009 Kenyan Premier League champions have only but started their journey towards a second league title after their 2-0 win over Gor Mahia on Sunday put them on a positive start into the second leg.
+NAIROBI, Kenya, Jun 19 – Sofapaka head coach Sam Ssimbwa has warned the 2009 Kenyan Premier League champions have only but started their journey towards a second league title after their 2-0 win over Gor Mahia on Sunday.

 Ssimbwa believes the three points and clean-sheet picked against the 15-time champions with a team made up of 70 percent new players showed just what they are capable of doing.